dretax/GarHal_CSGO/README.md

-# The project is under wore-work to become an IMGUI project due to the latest changes in CSGO.
+# The project is under re-work to become an IMGUI project due to the latest changes in CSGO.
 If you wish to get a working state of the project see [here](https://github.com/dretax/GarHal_CSGO/tree/7e5cec2aa6b2e3fd5e9d161c89784ae0a0803761).
 Commits may happen from time to time to this repo as my time allows.

 [![IMAGE ALT TEXT HERE](https://i.imgur.com/RCDePZO.png)](https://i.imgur.com/RCDePZO.png)
 # GarHal_CSGO